zxcurs3d/Bulk-RNAseq-visualization-workflow-ZRN01-RM/README.md

 ![Gene biotype lineplot](1-figures/quality_control/gene_biotype_lineplot.svg)

 For QC purposes, this plot is likely superfluous/unnecessary.
 Regardless, samples with technical/sequencing issues will show an altered number of counts for a particular gene subtype.

+# Part 2: Differential gene expression analysis

+## Histogram of upregulated and downregulated DEG counts for each timepoint

+## 2a.
+Volcano plots of differentially expressed genes

+## Gene ontology (GO) enrichment analysis of upregulated and downregulated differentially expressed genes

+## edgeR Counts per million (CPM) boxpltos of genes of interest over course of differentiation